spiral/docs/dbal/migrations.md

 ## Replay Migration

 ## Register Migration (for Modules)
-Spiral DBAL module provides internal API to register migration using it's class implmenentation.
+The Spiral DBAL module provides an internal API to register migrations using its class implmenentation.
 This functionality can be used by modules and some specific applications.

-> Spiral Module installer provides simplfilied method to reister migration while intalling modules (see [Modules] (../modules.md)).
+> Spiral Module installer provides a simplified method to register migrations while intalling modules (see [Modules] (../modules.md)).